-Thomas Hooker Summit Single Hop XPA - Thomas Hooker Brewing Company
+Thomas Hooker Spinster Hop XPA - Thomas Hooker Brewing Company

 Single hop is perhaps an over-statement.
 This one is very simple and focused - to a fault.

 Appearance is lacking, right off the pour.
 Where's the signature "cloudiness" of a hoppy brew?
 Limited, bubbly lacing.
 Not much to this overall...disappointing from a homegrown favorite.

 Maybe it's my frustration at not being ale to identify this "single hop," but this one didn't do it for me.
 Mild bitterness...which isn't necessary bad, but it's a "flat" bitterness, no complexity at all....no floral aroma.